Lessons Learned Since 1994 As An Investment Advisor

 18. Keep a Cash Reserve Fund – Always try to keep 2-3 years of cash reserves on hand as you enter retirement.
 Use those reserves to augment your income while allowing your investment and retirement accounts to continue to grow.
 This should give you a buffer to weather any market downturn and confidence to stay invested.
 Remember #8: If you are taking income from the bottom of your bucket and dividends are filling the top of your bucket, your bucket stays full.

 19. Never Make Investment Decisions Based Upon Emotions of Politics – This is both the hardest and the easiest advice for me to give.
 If you have CNBC turned on all day, and you’re listening to one person tell you why the market is going down and the next person telling you why it will go up then you have already lost.
 Turn off the news.
 The internet and news channels sell either fear or greed as their agenda.
 Use common sense and don’t make decisions based upon “the sky is falling” mentality or the idea that you might miss the boat.
-In over 25 years as a Financial Advisor, there is always a new boat leaving port and the sky has never fallen.
+Working as a Financial Advisor Since 1994 I have found there is always a new boat leaving port and the sky has never fallen.

 At the end of the day, there are many investment strategies available which can help us accomplish the same goals.
 Utilize a strategy that makes sense for you and your family.
 Don’t try and get rich quickly.
 Wealth is built over time.
 Please read my 13 Tenets for Living Financially Independent.
 There are no guarantees in life, even if you make all the right decisions.
 The future is never predictable.
 These are only a few of my personal and financial philosophies that I am grateful to have learned from my family, mentors, failures and successes.
 I’m excited to share them with you.
 I hope that this provides you with a glimpse into our Financial Planning practice and with an understanding of the beliefs that I hold for myself, my family and my clients.